omar-mohamed/omar-mohamed.github.io/_posts/2019-03-22-Tensorflow-CIFAR-100-Series-2(CNN).markdown

 {% endhighlight %}

 The first method computes the accuracy of the prediction.
-We will be training for 100 epoch but we will also be using early stopping in case the loss on test set is increasing for 3 epochs.
+We will be training for 100 epoch but we will also be using early stopping in case the loss on test set is not decreasing for 3 epochs.
 The rest of the values are used for drawing purposes.
 Now we are ready to begin the session.

 {% highlight python %}
 with tf.Session(graph=graph, config=tf.ConfigProto(log_device_placement=True)) as session: